-I had a Whatsapp conversation with one of my young friends a few nights ago that took me way back to my community college days.
-The summer was ending and all my friends were moving on to university while I had to get a job because things were … complicated.
-They were excited about the courses they’d be taking, the hall (dorm) they’d be on and which friend from school would be their dorm-mate.
-While they were picking out notebooks and things for their dorm room, I was busy writing resumes and dropping them off door-to-door.
+My friends had been excited about the courses they’d be taking, the hall (dorm) they’d be on and which friend from school would be their dorm-mate.
+While they were picking out notebooks and things for their dorm room, I was busy writing resumes and hand-delivering them.

 But is there hope for a young person who has no back to school in their immediate future?

 I don’t have all the answers but here’s what I wish I had known when my circumstances had been “complicated” and there had been no back to school for me.

-1. Never stop learning - Keep the books that you used in school.
+1. Never stop learning - Keep the books you used in school.
 Use them to keep the material fresh in your brain.
 Go to the library; keep building on your knowledge.
-Today there are so many options for learning: there are online universities that offer free courses.
-These are commonly known as MOOCSs which means Massive Open Online Courses.
-Some even offer the option to take a test and pay for your certification.
+Today there are so many options for learning including are online universities which offer free courses.
+These are commonly known as MOOCs which means Massive Open Online Courses.
+Some even offer the option to take a test and pay for certification.

 I will list a few of them here but I want you to understand that there’s a lot of information out there.
-In fact if you go to www.mooc-list.com you will find a long list of upcoming courses (for the next 30 days), their start date and the MOOC that offers it.
+In fact, if you go to www.mooc-list.com ou’ll find a long list of upcoming courses (for the next 30 days), their start date and the MOOC that offers it.
 Courses are also rated out of ten by users.

-www.Coursera.org – Access free courses from over 140 top universities including Harvard, Yale and Penn State.
+www.Coursera.org – Access courses from over 140 top universities including Harvard, Yale and Penn State.
 Courses are available in a variety of languages including French, Spanish and Chinese.
-Students have the option to pay for certification.
+Students have the option to learn for free or pay for certification.
 Courses may be taken in faculties ranging from Arts & Humanities to Life Sciences to Personal Development.
 They even offer financial aid which you can apply for.

-www.Alison.com – Currently offers over 750 courses.
+www.Alison.com – Currently offers over 1000 free online courses.
 Certificates can be paid for which will carry the Alison seal.
-They occasionally offer a sale on parchments when you can get 20% off your first certificate.
+They occasionally offer a sale on parchments when you can get a percentage off your first certificate.
 Courses range from business and entrepreneurial skills to personal development and soft skills.

 www.Ted.com – While Ted Talks is not a traditional MOOC, it does provide the opportunity for you to learn something new.
 Individuals provide their expertise in the areas of technology, entertainment or design in the form of a talk.
 It is a good opportunity to learn from the experience of others.